Royal Household and Heritage of the Crown of Spain: The end of the Royal Household in 1931 and the restoration of the Monarchy in 1975

 This institution was suppressed after the proclamation of the Second Spanish Republic in 1931.

 It is the historical precedent of the modern Royal Household of Spain.
 Nevertheless, when King Juan Carlos I acceded to the throne in 1975, he decided to create a Household completely different from the former court of his grandfather Alfonso XIII.
-The modern Royal Household is much simpler than the preceding institution and it was decided not to recreate the majority of Offices which had existed in the old Royal Household, maintaining basically the Head of the Royal Household and the General Secretary of the Royal Household, both Offices held by professional and prestigious civil servants.
+The modern Royal Household is much simpler than the preceding institution and it was decided not to recreate the majority of Offices which had existed in the old Royal Household, maintaining basically the Head of the Royal Household and the General Secretary of the Royal Household.
+Both Offices are held by professional and prestigious civil servants, even if they come from the nobility.

 The Heritage of the Crown

 The Heritage of the Crown of Spain, managed by the General Intendant of the Royal House, was ruled by a Law of June 30, 1876, and successive decrees.

 The King resided at the Royal Palace of Madrid, where the official functions were exercised.

 Also forming part of the Heritage of the Crown were the Spanish royal sites, including the Royal Palace of Aranjuez, the Royal Palace of La Granja de San Ildefonso, the Royal Palace of El Escorial, the Royal Alcázar of Seville, the Royal Palace of El Pardo and the Royal Palace of La Almudaina.

 King Alfonso XIII built, as a personal property, the Palacio de la Magdalena.